ronaldbosma/call-apim-backend-with-oauth/README.md

 ### Prerequisites

-Before you can deploy this template, make sure you have the following tools installed and the necessary permissions:
+Before you can deploy this template, make sure you have the following tools installed and the necessary permissions.

 **Required Tools:**
 - [Azure Developer CLI (azd)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd)